Click the question to show the answer.

 Six to eight months old is a good time to start.

 Starting later, for example, when a child is 18 months’ old, is fine too.
-Children that start later will typically catch on much faster because their cognitive and motor skills are so much more advanced.
+Children who start later will typically catch on much faster because their cognitive and motor skills are so much more advanced.
 Many older children will catch on within a week.

-The amount of time it takes a child to start signing back varies depending on the age, the amount of exposure, and the child (in that order).
+The amount of time it takes a child to start signing back varies depending on age, the amount of exposure, and the child (in that order).
 The older the child, the more exposure you give them to signing, and the earlier the child’s language window opens, the earlier they will sign.

 Some of our readers have children that sign in just a few weeks.
 For other readers it takes several months.
 All our readers agree, however, that when signing happens for the first time, it is a wonderful experience!

 Five minutes per day.

 Integrate signing into your regular daily activities.
 Sign when you greet your baby, when you are reading a book, and when you are eating.
 Babies learn from observation and these regular repetitions of the sign in context will help them learn the connection between the sign and the meaning of the word.

 As your baby grows older, you can start playing some games that revolve around signing, like playing with animal flash cards.
 But, you are never going to have long, formal lessons with your baby – babies learn better from observation and play.

 Start with five signs – those that your baby will have many opportunities to see during the day and will be motivated to learn.
 We recommend practical signs like mom, dad, eat, milk, and a fun sign like cat, dog, or fan.
 You can find more good starter signs here.

 You may start with more signs if you wish, but it is vital that you have a core set of signs your baby will be frequently exposed to.
 Doing one sign fifty times a day is much better than doing fifty signs only once per day.
 Once your baby learns his first few signs, he will quickly develop a curiosity for new signs, and that is the best time to expand his vocabulary.